rishshah/Pocket-Expense-Manager/README.md

 ## Advanced Features
 - Multiple mode selection at the time of payment creation (DONE)
-- Summary regarding month wise wise expenditure (DONE)
+- Summary regarding month wise  expenditure (DONE)
 - Summary of comparative expenditures with a pie chart amongst all categories month-wise (DONE)
+- Linking with google drive for backup (DONE)
 - Summary of balanced expenses not yet paid (LATER)
-- Linking with google drive for backup (YET TO DO)

 ## Todo
-- List of transfers (YET TO DO)
-- Reserve wise expenditure pie chart (options of mothly, annually and weekly) (YET TO DO)
+- Input Validation everywhere (YET TO DO)

 ## Future Plans
-- Summary year/quarter wise
+- Summary year/quarter wise (EASY)
-- Send mails to people regarding this month's summary

-## Summary Feature Planning
+- List of transfers (EASY)
-- Category wise expenditure pie chart (options of mothly, annually and weekly) (DONE)
+- Reserve wise expenditure pie chart (options of mothly, annually and weekly) (EASY)
-- List of expenses  (DONE)
-- Over the budget features (LATER)
+- Send mails to people regarding this month's summary (MEDIUM)
+- Borrow money, Income feature (MEDIUM)
+- Monthly budget set feature and summary regarding overbudget expenditure (HARD)

 ## Bugs
 - Problem with editing the transfers and expenses of deleted categories and reserves